ClaireProvot/Node.js-SQL---Pokedex-API/README.md

 # Pokedex-API

+A mini-encyclopedia of Pokemon species, types, evolutions, etc ...
-This is a simple and basic CRUD application (Create, Read, Update, Delete) using Node.js, Express, Sequelize and MySQL as database.
+This is a simple and basic CRUD application using Node.js, Express, Sequelize and MySQL as database.

 ## Table of Contents